Skip to content

 Identity from your IdP

-OIDC SSO with avatar pipeline, RP-initiated logout, and back-channel logout.
-Admin status follows your IdP groups — promoting an admin is a click in Authentik, not a redeploy.
+OIDC SSO with back-channel logout.
+Admin status follows your IdP groups — promoting an admin is a click in your IdP, not a redeploy.
+Robot accounts give CI/CD namespace-scoped credentials that outlive any individual.

 03